tbrunsch/Zenodot/README.md

 ## Extensions

 Zenodot can be extended in different ways that we will discuss in the next subsections.
+To register an extension, you have to call `ParserSettingsBuilder.setParserExtension(String, ParserExtension)` with the name of the extension and the `ParserExtension`. `ParserExtension` instances are created via a `ParserExtensionBuilder`, which you get via `ParserExtensionBuilder.create()` and configure it appropriately.
+This is, however, mostly relevant for the implementer of an extension.
+As of now, the available extensions have a method `XyzExtension.configure(ParserSettingsBuilder)` that does all these steps.

 The following extensions are part of the Zenodot project, but must be configured and activated manually:

 * Custom Hierarchy Parser: An additional parser that helps to navigate within custom tree structures when typing expressions.
 * Directory Completions: Provides code completions for String literals in file system related methods and constructors like `new File(String)` or `Paths.get(String, String...)`.